cpxlabs/lillys-box/app/docs/GAME_TESTING_GUIDE.md

 # Game Testing Guide

-This document describes how to write tests for every mini-game in the pet care game project.
+This document describes how to write tests for every mini-game in the Lilly's Box project.
 All games follow consistent patterns making tests predictable and systematic.

 ## Test Coverage Overview